basic-web-components/basic-web-components/packages/basic-spread-items/README.md

 <a name="SpreadItems"></a>
 ## SpreadItems
-Spreads out a set of items horizontally so they take equal space.
+Spreads out a set of items horizontally so they take equal space

+This component is used, for example, by the basic-sliding-viewport component to ensure that children of different size will take up the same amount of horizontal space.

 This component currently requires an explicit size by applied to it.
-For a variant that automatically sizes to fit the list items, see the related component basic-spread-fit.

 **Kind**: global class
+**Mixes**: <code>ChildrenContent</code>